Abdul Haq Akorwi

 Abdul Haq completed his religious education at Darul Uloom Deoband in Deoband, India.
 He taught at Deoband for four years until difficulties arose due to the independence of Pakistan.
 In 1947, he founded Darul Uloom Haqqania in Akora Khattak, one of the first Islamic seminaries to be established in Pakistan.
-He taught hadith at the madrasah for the rest of his life and was well-known by the title "Shaykh al-Hadith".
+He taught hadith at the madrasah for the rest of his life and was well known by the title "Shaykh al-Hadith".

 His son, Sami ul Haq, succeeded him as chancellor of Darul Uloom Haqqania.
 Abdul Haq's sermons have been published by his son in two volumes containing over 1,300 pages, entitled Da`wat-i Haq.

 Education

 Abdul Haq was born in the city of Akora Khattak, Peshawar District, North-West Frontier Province (NWFP), British India, the son of Haji Maruf Gul, a local landlord, businessman, and religious scholar.
 According to family belief, Abdul Haq was born in 1912 or 1914.
 Muhammad Akbar Shah Bukhari, however, writes in Akabir Ulama-i Deoband that he was born on "7 Muharram al-Haram 1327 AH, Sunday, corresponding to January 1910".
 This is an error since Sunday 7 Muharram 1327 corresponds to 31 January 1909, not 1910.
 Another source gives his date of birth as 7 Muharram 1330 AH (c.
 29 December 1911).
 His nasab (patronymic) is given as follows: Shaykhul-Ḥadīs̱ Mawlānā ‘Abdul-Ḥaqq ibn Akhūnzādah al-Ḥājj Mawlānā Muḥammad Ma‘rūf Gul ibn Akhūnzādah al-Ḥājj Mawlānā Mīr Aftāb ibn Akhūnzādah Mawlānā ‘Abdul-Ḥamīd ibn Mawlānā ‘Abdur-Raḥīm Akhūnkhel ibn Mawlānā ‘Abdul-Wāḥid Akhūnkhel.

 Abdul Haq received his early education from his parents.
 Then for elementary religious studies, he was sent to nearby places in Peshawar, Mardan, and Chhachh.
 In Mardan, he studied with Inayatullah and Abdul Jamil.
 Until the age of 16, he had studied locally the books up to Mulla Hasan.
 For higher studies he traveled further, studying first in madrasahs in Meerut, Amroha, Gulavati, and Calcutta before gaining admission to the prestigious Darul Uloom Deoband in Shawwal 1347 (March 1929).
 Abdul Haq writes of the difficulty he faced in admission, "I arrived at Deoband at such a time when the Bengali and Swati students had quarreled and there was no flexibility in admission policy for Pathan students.
 I also had to face the problem of admission."

-He completed daurah of hadith, the final stage of the Dars-i Nizami curriculum, under the supervision of Sayyid Husain Ahmad Madani, receiving his sanad-i faraghat (graduate degree) in 1352 AH (1933/1934).
-Some of his other teachers included Rasul Khan Hazarvi, Muhammad Ibrahim Baliyawi, and Muhammad Shafi Deobandi.
+He completed daurah of hadith, the final stage of the Dars-i Nizami curriculum, under the supervision of Hussain Ahmad Madani, receiving his sanad-i faraghat (graduate degree) in 1352 AH (1933/1934).
+Some of his other teachers included Rasul Khan Hazarvi, Muhammad Ibrahim Baliyawi, and Muhammad Shafi.